sanjaydevx/battery_tech/Readme.md

 This yielded error percentages (mean error, max error and RMSE) marginally lower than the MATLAB model.

+The model can be accessed in the 'src/neural.jl' file.
+The model has been set to train with 3 repetitions of 50 epochs.
+The error stats displayed are with the same configuration.
+The error stats will be printed out as a dataframe.

+To change any hyperparameters, change values while calling the 'define_parameters!' function.

 ## Hyperparameter Tuning

 The Julia model was then subjected to hyperparameter tuning to further optimize the accuracy in predictions.